-Rectal Tissue Collection for PK, PD, Histology and Archival (via flexible sigmoidoscopy)
+Rectal Tissue Collection for PK, PD and biomarkers (via flexible sigmoidoscopy)

 All participants will be instructed to abstain from inserting anything into the rectum, including having receptive anal intercourse for 72 hours (3 days) after the collection of these samples.
-Participants will also be counseled to refrain from the use of NSAIDs, aspirin and/or other drugs that are associated with the increased likelihood of bleeding for 72 hours (3 days) prior to and following mucosal biopsy collection.
+Participants will also be counseled to refrain from the use of NSAIDs, aspirin and/or other drugs that are associated with the increased likelihood of bleeding for 72 hours (3 days) prior to and following biopsy collection.

-Participants should be instructed not to douche or take any laxatives to cleanse the rectum prior to biopsy collection as any required cleansing procedures will be conducted in clinic.
-Such practices may change the cells in the rectum, which must be left undisturbed to get an accurate sampling.
 Should a participant report the use of such drugs or engagement of such practices within 72 hours prior to a scheduled sample collection, the collection of biopsies will be performed at the discretion of the IoR.
 Staff may also consult the PSRT for guidance on whether/how to proceed with scheduled study visit procedures.